beveradb/sonoff-lan-mode-homeassistant/README.md

 ## Future

-It would be easier for users if the api key was reported by the eWeLink app, an issue has been raised.
-I will post it here once it has undergone the Itead forum moderation process.
+It would be easier for users if the api key was reported by the eWeLink app.
+Here is a feature request I've raised with Itead https://support.itead.cc/support/discussions/topics/11000026824